• 1. Introduction

 In the right lower part of the dialog window there is the list, which contains the names of the groups of experiments.
 The buttons (color of the button corresponds to that of the group) allow operating each group separately:

-- display all elements of all groups.
+• - display all elements of the group.

 Clicking the mouse right button results in appearance of the popup menu: